blitzlog/docs/getting_started.md

 ```

-Thats is all, run your code locally or in any public cloud env like Digital Oceam, AWS, GCP, or, Azure.
+Thats is all, run your code a local machine, on-prem or public cloud.

 You can view your logs at https://blitzlog.com using the same login, used to create API Key.